Why Can’t I Update Windows 11? — Even Though It’s Already Installed

 A confused man looks at a Windows 11 laptop showing an “Update Failed” message, with CPU, BIOS, and TPM icons in the background — highlighting compatibility problems in 2025.

-Last month, I saw a strange message on my Windows 11 Pro system:
+Recently, I saw a strange message on my Windows 11 Pro system:

 “Your version of Windows has reached end of service.”

-Some users see messages like:
+Some users also see messages like:

 • “Your version of Windows has reached end of service.”